bartosz-szkolnik/manga-aggregator/README.md

 This little app was built to check and notify me (and you) when some new chapters, from mangas that I (and you) follow, have been uploaded.

+Build with Next.js, React, TypeScript, Tailwind and Shadcn/ui.

 <!-- TODO add website link when it's hosted -->
 <!-- TODO add image of how the app looks -->